 202. Mexican Culture and History This course is an examination of the cultural, economic, and political history of Mexico designed to provide an understanding of the complexities of modern Mexican society.
 Students will examine pre-Hispanic cultures, the colonial era, Mexican independence from Spain, the revolution, 20th century political parties, the sexual revolution, current economic inequality, ethnic and linguistic diversity, and the conflict in Chiapas.
 Special emphasis will be placed on the history of the state of Querétaro in relation to the Mexican nation.
 Class trips will be made to selected areas of Mexico that are of archaeological, cultural and historical significance.
-This course fulfills the DIV II social sciences and WR distribution requirements.
+This course fulfills the DIV II social sciences distribution requirement and WR graduation requirement.